 8. Go for a staycation instead of a holiday abroad this will save you a lot of preparing and it will save you money as well.

 10. Pack your lunches to work or school this will save you money than buying ready prepared supermarkets sandwich packed with additives to keep them fresh for a long time.

 11. Make your own coffees, tea or cuppa-chino and put it in these Triple Wall Insulated Disposal Cups or a flask like this one instead of buying them from Costa or Starbucks every morning on your way to work.

-In these hard times where the future of the economic is very uncertain its best to choose to stay out of debt, if your have any outstanding debt its best to clear it and choose to not get in debt again.
+In these hard times where the future of the economy is very uncertain, it’s best to choose to stay out of debt if you have any outstanding debt its best to clear it and choose to not get into debt again.

 ” Too many people spend money they haven’t earned, to buy things they don’t want, to impress people they don’t like ” Will Rogers

 What You Should Know Before Getting Into Debt

 Debt can be good if only you manage it properly on the other hand debt can be bad if you fail to manage it properly.

 Before taking any kind of debt there are a number of questions you need to ask yourself.

 What Other Alternatives To Borrowing Do You Have?